High Lord of the Autumn Court · The Vanserra Patriarch

 Fire That Will Not Hold

-When war with Hybern comes, Beron is the most obstructionist voice in the room — dismissing the human realm as 'chattel,' accusing Feyre and Rhysand of collusion, refusing to commit his court.
-At the High Lords' meeting Azriel's shadows pin him and Feyre, wielding stolen power, nearly kills him with fire then water; despite his age and rank, the Night Court outmatches him.
-He joins the alliance only when Tamlin hauls him in by the neck, fights the bare minimum, and withdraws.
-By A Court of Silver Flames he has quietly pledged Autumn's soldiers to Briallyn — and it is his own heir, Eris, who informs on him.
+War with Hybern comes and he's the loudest obstruction in the room — calling the human realm 'chattel,' accusing Feyre and Rhysand of collusion, refusing to commit his court.
+At the meeting Azriel's shadows pin him and Feyre, wielding stolen power, nearly ends him with fire then water.
+Age and rank and all, the Night Court still outmatches him — and we cheered.
+He joins the alliance only after Tamlin hauls him in by the neck, fights the bare minimum, and withdraws.
+By Silver Flames he's quietly pledged Autumn's soldiers to Briallyn.
+And it's his own heir, Eris, who informs on him.
+Karma takes its time here.

 The Arc